cockroachdb/docs/src/current/cockroachcloud/client-certs-dedicated.md

 Refer to: [CockroachDB - HashiCorp Vault Integration](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/hashicorp-integration)

 Alternatively, you can generate certificates [using CockroachDB's `cockroach cert`](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/cockroach-cert#synopsis) command or [with OpenSSL](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/create-security-certificates-openssl).
 However, generating certificates this way and manually handling cryptographic material comes with considerable additional risk and room for error.
-PKI cryptographic material related to your {{ site.data.products.db }} organizations, particularly in any production systems, should be handled according to a considered policy appropriate to your security goals.
+PKI cryptographic material related to your CockroachDB {{ site.data.products.cloud }} organizations, particularly in any production systems, should be handled according to a considered policy appropriate to your security goals.

 ### Initialize your Vault workstation